MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Having positive and negative change colours switched by default for the bounce rate and all page load.
 E.g. an increase in bounce rate showing by default in red, while a decrease in green.
 - Ability to set positive and negative change colours for each column with a '% Change' metric.
 E.g. the positive change colour for Sessions is green, while the positive change colour for bounce Rate should be red.
 - Renaming positive and negative change colours titles to increased and decreased change colours, as it's not always accurate.
 E.g. Increase in bounce rate or page load is not something positive for a website.
-- Official connector with Google My Business.
+- Official Google My Business connector for Google Data Studio by Google.